 - Do you get paid extra for it?

 - Do you get extra vacation days?

 - Is it worth it?

-Nobody asks me why I actually do it and get rather dismayed when I say “no” to the top two questions, some actually go over the point of dismay and express strong feelings towards how wrong it all is, how I am actually perpetuating the wrongness of over work, so despite my own feelings – expressed in actions – I’m put in a position where I have to justify myself and there’s simply no way to do it as quickly as a simple “yes, they pay extra and I get a million days off” – which is generally accepted as the only thing you’re supposed to take out of work, money and absence of work.
+Nobody asks me why I actually do it and get rather dismayed when I say “no” to the top two questions, some actually go over the point of dismay and express strong feelings towards how wrong it all is, how I am actually perpetuating the wrongness of over work, so despite my own feelings – expressed in actions – I’m put in a place where I have to prove myself and there’s simply no way to do it as quickly as a simple “yes, they pay extra and I get a million days off” – which is generally accepted as the only thing you’re supposed to take out of work, money and absence of work.

 A bit of history

 Data wise, my profile should tell quite a bit of the tale, but points in lists don’t help add the emotional dimension, so I’ll fill the gaps here.

 My first job was a summer job, before joining college and then again the following summer.
 For two summers I worked shifts collecting highway toll, I paid college, my internet and phone bills at home and kept generally independent of my parents money, which meant a lot for me – and I know perfectly well took some load from my parents.

 College wasn’t exactly stellar, and definitely not what I was looking for – as I would much prefer to have control over what I wanted to learn at a much granular level than the broad “Computer Engineering” , and learn stuff in more practical and contextual forms – so after perhaps three semesters, I started to work part time in a government department, doing grunt work.
 I was working in a freelance kind of way – why would the Government ever want to have proper contracts, they know how much that costs, right? – and in June 2001 me and two college colleagues started BlackOrange .